 Use this simple drill to teach your players to get to a good defensive position on the field quickly, where they can stay in between the man with the ball and the goal.

 They will also learn to get back and help cover the middle of the field, with their sticks up to knock down passes once the ball moves to another attacking player.
+This is an easy way to help teach "Team Defense", where your players have First and Second Slide responsibilities.

 Here's THE DRILL: